ahmetbersoz/programming-for-engineers/README.md

 ### 2. Javascript

 If you learn JS and love it, you become unstoppable.
 Instead of millions of free JS courses, start with a cheap but [qualifed Udemy course](https://www.udemy.com/course/the-complete-javascript-course/).
 Once you know the basics of JS, [Just Javascript](https://justjavascript.com/) helps you build the mental model of how JavaScript works.
+This guide perfectly summarizes how to write [Clean Code](https://github.com/ryanmcdermott/clean-code-javascript)

 ### 3. NodeJS & Express